UUDigitalHumanitieslab/EDPOP/README.md

 A guide for setting up PostgreSQL in Django can be found here:
 [][https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04]

+For local development, you need to create a database and database user with the names and password mentioned in `edpop/settings.py`.
+See the `NAME`, `USER` and `PASSWORD` entries of the `DATABASES['default']`.

 For testing in local development (**only!**), the database user needs to have the `CREATEDB` privilege:

 ```sql